TEAK CARE & USE GUIDE....

 Varnish, polyurethane and polymer finishes apply a coating to the wood that will eventually be pushed off by the natural teak oil coming to the surface.
 The owner is then faced with the major job of stripping and sanding the teak before re-finishing.

 If teak has been allowed to weather, the gray and any mildew must be removed before finishing the wood.
 The cleaning process is harsh on the wood and may contribute to a rough surface if repeated many times.

 When teak is newly milled or has been sanded with a mechanical sander the heat from those processes will burnish or polish the natural oils in the wood.
 The dust created from sanding teak is very fine and oily, it will clog the pores of the wood.
-These two phenomena cause the "waxy" feeling the wood has when it is new.
+These two phenomena cause the "waxy" feeling of new wood.
 This burnished oil and dust must be removed prior to finishing.
 The finish will not soak into the burnished areas and the dust will absorb the finish and eventually be washed away causing a blotchy appearance.
+See below.

 SEMCO Two Part Teak Cleaner will remove teak oils, food stains, the residue of varnish, and SEMCO Teak Sealer.
 Any solid surface coating like varnish must be removed before using Two Part Cleaner.
 Never use a brass brush or a pressure washer to clean teak, these methods will scour the soft grain of the wood causing a rough and splintery surface.
 Never use steel wool to clean teak because it will produce rust spots in the wood.
 Brass wool is acceptable but a Scotch Brite Pad is the best tool to clean teak.